pavitam15/CIs5027-project/README.md

 - For client 2 (light controller):
 o Once the client receives a light level in lumens, the program should adjust the brightness of the background or change its colour theme. ]
 - Clients can stop communicating with the server when they type in “STOP” command in, or click on a stop button in the User Interface.

+To run in IntelliJ:
+NT.
+The port number and IP address are hardcoded into the program to make sure it can run in the IDE.
+First run the SimpleServer program by right clicking the class and selecting “run” Next run the SimpleClient program by right clicking the class and selecting “run” The server will prompt the client to enter either “light” or “temp” on the client side If you enter something else, an error message will appear If you enter “light”, the bulb app will open, and the server will begin to print the light level values with a one second delay between each row
+If you enter “temp”, the fan app will open, and the server will begin to print the temperature values with a one second delay between each row
+If you type “STOP” whilst the csv files are not being printed, the connection will be closed, and the thread exited To exit whilst the csv is being printed, you will have to stop the programs through the IDE.